swellstores/swell-sdk/packages/js/README.md

 - `client` (SwellClient): The client returned from the `init` function.
 - `id` (string): Identifier for the product.
 Can be either the product's slug or the product's id.
+- `options`: (object, optional): Options for expanding and setting custom request options for the request.
+  - `expand` (object, optional): An array of the fields to expand.
+See [Expandable fields]() for a list of the possible expand options.
   - `requestOptions` (object, optional): Overwrites the client options for the current request.
 Parameters:
     - `locale` (string, optional): The requested product's locale.
     - `currency` (string, optional): The requested product's currency.
     - `sessionToken` (string, optional): The token from the session to be used.

 ### `getProductList`